 Admission Criteria Include:

-- International business degree or significant coursework in international business preferred but not required
+- Business-related degree or significant coursework in business preferred, but not required

 - Competitive GMAT or GRE score*

 - TOEFL or IELTS test scores for international applicants